Adityaj54/trip_planner/README.md

 This project is licensed under the ISC License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests
-5. Submit a pull request

 ## 📞 Support

 For issues and questions, please refer to the project documentation or create an issue in the repository.